 With respect to notice at the point of collection (referred to in the CCPA regulations as notice at collection), the purpose "is to provide consumers with timely notice, at or before the point of collection, about the categories of personal information to be collected from them and the purposes for which the personal information will be used."
-10

 Notice of the right to opt-out is intended to "inform consumers of their right to direct a business that sells their personal information to stop selling their personal information."
-11

-A notice of financial incentive is intended to "explain to the consumer the material terms of a financial incentive or price or service difference the business is offering so that the consumer may make an informed decision about whether to participate."12 A business that does not offer a financial incentive or price or service difference is not required to provide a notice of financial incentive.13
+A notice of financial incentive is intended to "explain to the consumer the material terms of a financial incentive or price or service difference the business is offering so that the consumer may make an informed decision about whether to participate."
+A business that does not offer a financial incentive or price or service difference is not required to provide a notice of financial incentive.

-CCPA regulations govern the format of notices from businesses to consumers (at the point of collection, of the right to
+CCPA regulations govern the format of notices from businesses to consumers (at the point of collection, of the right to opt-out, of financial incentives, and of its CCPA-compliant privacy policy) and require that any such notice be "designed and presented in a way that is easy to ready and understandable to consumers" and:

-7See Cal.
+&lt;sup>7See Cal.
 Code Regs. § 999.304.

-8See Cal.
+&lt;sup>8See Cal.
 Civ.
 Code § 1798.106 (effective Jan.
 1, 2023).